kureuil/airbag/README.md

   -V, --version         Displays the current program\'s version and exit
 ```

+By default, DIR will be the current working directory and FILE will be `airbag.toml`.

 # Configuration

 Configuration is done inside the `airbag.toml` file, written in [Toml](http://github.com/toml-lang/toml).